computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 Here is what the different fields in the file mean:
 * WORD: The word to be classified
 * LABEL: 0 for simple words, 1 for complex words
-* ANNOTATORS: The number of annotators who labled the word as complex
+* ANNOTATORS: The number of annotators who labeled the word as complex
 * SENTENCE: The sentence that was shown to annotators when they labeled the word as simple or complex
 * SENTENCE_INDEX: The index of the word in the sentence (0 indexed, space delimited).